adyfinds ← back home

 Best Tech Gadgets & Accessories of 2026 – Part 2

-More genuinely useful tech picks: an ergonomic split mechanical keyboard that saves your wrists, a GaN travel adapter that charges everything everywhere, and a hand-crank emergency charger you hope you never need but will absolutely want if you do.
+More genuinely useful tech picks: an ergonomic split mechanical keyboard that saves your wrists, a GaN travel adapter that charges everything everywhere, a hand-crank emergency charger you hope you never need but will absolutely want if you do, USB rechargeable AA batteries that never need a charger, and a handheld 3D scanner that fits in your pocket.

 Round two of the best tech accessories worth actually buying in 2026.
-This batch covers your desk, your bag, and your go-bag: a 65% ergonomic split mechanical keyboard that makes all-day typing feel genuinely different, a compact GaN travel adapter with five ports and a built-in retractable cable for one-brick international travel, and a hand-crank emergency USB charger that runs on nothing but elbow grease.
+This batch covers your desk, your bag, and your go-bag: a 65% ergonomic split mechanical keyboard that makes all-day typing feel genuinely different, a compact GaN travel adapter with five ports and a built-in retractable cable for one-brick international travel, a hand-crank emergency USB charger that runs on nothing but elbow grease, USB rechargeable AA batteries that charge from any USB port without a separate charger, and a handheld 3D scanner with 0.1mm accuracy that works wirelessly with your phone.
 No subscriptions, no bloatware — just hardware that works.

 More Top Tech Gadget Picks for 2026